 Changed “All required codes are listed…” to “All required Serious Illness Diagnosis codes”

-Added:
+Added

-A spreadsheet of the same Serious Illness Diagnosis codes including individual code descriptions is available for download at the following link
+“A spreadsheet of the same Serious Illness Diagnosis codes including individual code descriptions is available for download at the following link https://safetynetinstitute.org/wp-content/uploads/2019/05/icd10-serious-illness-feb2019_final_prime-2.7.5-specific-codes.xlsx

 HEDIS specs and value sets can also be obtained at the NCQA Store.
-Refer to the Technical Specifications for Health Plans.
+Refer to the Technical Specifications for Health Plans.”

 Metric Description, changed:

-From: “Palliative care services/referral offered during the measurement period to patients with advanced illness.
+From “Palliative care services/referral offered during the measurement period to patients with advanced illness.
 Systems may choose at least one advanced illness target population using the criteria provided.”

-To: “Palliative care services provided during the measurement period to patients with any of the following advanced illnesses: cancer, heart failure, COPD, or cirrhosis (end stage liver disease).”
+To “Palliative care services provided during the measurement period to patients with any of the following serious illnesses: advanced cancer, heart failure, COPD, Interstitial lung disease, respiratory failure or advanced liver condition.
+All serious illnesses are to be identified using specified Serious Illness Diagnosis Codes.”

 Moved Metric Denominator sections to preceded Metric Numerator sections.